 Print Graphics uses Adobe products almost exclusively.
-We are currently using Adobe Creative Cloud (Adobe CC) software along with the full Microsoft Office 2010 suite.
+We are currently using Adobe Creative Cloud (Adobe CC 2018) software along with the full Microsoft Office 2016 suite.
 For more information, please visit the Adobe website.

-Please Note: We no longer accept Corel files (.cdr) or Quark files (.qxp).
+Please Note: We do not accept Corel files (.cdr) CAD files (.dxf or .dwg) or Quark files (.qxp).
 Please convert all fonts to outlines and save as an .EPS before submitting.

 We would be happy to prepare a quote for your printing needs.
 All our quotes are free, and are valid for at least 30 days.

 Typical information required for a more accurate quote would be: